C-Chads/tinygl/README.md

 * No edge clamping.
 S and T are wrapped.

+* Display lists can be infinitely nested and doing so will crash TinyGL.

 * Lit triangles will use the current material properties, even if they are textured.
 If the diffuse color is black, then your textured triangles will appear black.